 For this delicious treat, steamed milk is added to vanilla syrup before adding foam.
 Espresso is then added to “mark” the milk and is topped with caramel drizzle.

-This drink is not caramel-flavored as the caramel is nothing more than a topping.
+This delicious beverage is not caramel-flavored as the caramel is nothing more than a topping.
+Also, it does not have whipped cream.
+The topping is milk froth and caramel.

-Expect 250 calories and 150mg of caffeine in a Grande cup of caramel macchiato.
+There are 250 calories and 150 mg of caffeine in a grande cup of caramel macchiato.

 9. Cinnamon Dolce Latte With White Mocha Sauce